ChickenProp/chickenprop.github.com/drafts/kelly-altruism.md

 ### Conclusion

-So was the tweeter's math right?
+So was the author's math right?
 Man, I dunno.
 I'm inclined to say something like, "not as written but he was hand waving in the right directions"?
 Such that if he'd tried to be rigorous I expect that he'd have succeeded, though I also expect he'd have used the word "Kelly" in ways that I'd say were confusing.

 In any case I think *I* understand what's going on better than I used to.
 Hopefully you do, too.